Google Maps Helps Italian Police Catch Mafia Fugitives - ExBulletin

 Google Maps Helps Italian Police Catch Mafia Fugitives

-Rome: Italian police have captured a top mafia fugitive who has been fleeing for nearly 20 years with the help of the Google Maps app, investigators told Reuters Wednesday.
+Italian police have captured a top mafia fugitive who has fled for nearly 20 years with the help of the Google Maps app, investigators told Reuters Wednesday.

 After two years of research, 61-year-old Gioacchino Gammino was tracked in Galapaga, Spain, and lived under a fake name.
 The town is near the capital, Madrid.